RinkM/Odin9-TicTacToe/README.md

 ## 11/21
-fixed the re-renders. it clears teh squares.
+fixed the re-renders. it clears the squares.
 How? by passing gridSize and update through the component.   they change and the box resets.

 game seems to be working OK.